US childcare market, mapped

 Tuition billing and payments

-Tuition-collection platforms, ACH and card-on-file billing, late-fee automation, and the state-subsidy reconciliation tools that take a director's biggest monthly headache off her plate.
+Tuition-collection platforms, ACH and card-on-file billing, late-fee automation, and state-subsidy reconciliation tools that take a director's biggest monthly headache off her plate.

 Teacher staffing and credentialing